-With the capacity to be a delivery method for other substances, such as CBD, the potential for vaping only grows ever greater.
+With the capacity to be a delivery method for other wellness supplements substances, such as CBD, vaping is growing even more in popularity.

 It’s been touted by medical professionals as an effective means for beating a nicotine habit, satisfying both nicotine cravings and habitual actions whilst being safer than conventional smoking.